adrianmfi/ProjectEuler/README.md

 Project Euler

-Some of the code used for solving 62 prolems at Project Euler. https://projecteuler.net/
+Some of the code used for solving problems at Project Euler. https://projecteuler.net/

 ![alt text](https://projecteuler.net/profile/Adrianmfi.png)